bassamelobeid/flutter-deriv-api/README.md

 A boolean that indicates if a contract expires after a pre-specified number of ticks.

+## starts\_as\_forward\_starting

+This attribute tells us if this contract was initially bought as a forward starting contract.
+This should not be mistaken for is\_forwarding\_start attribute as that could change over time.

+## shortcode

+(optional) This can be provided when creating a contract from a shortcode.
+If not, it will be populated from the contract parameters.

 ## for\_sale

 Was this bet built using BOM-generated parameters, as opposed to user-supplied parameters?